Michaelszeng/6.8210-Underactuated-Robotics-Notes/ModelSystems.md

 $$ u^*(x) = -q - \sqrt{3} \dot{q} $$

-With this cost-to-go function:
+To do this, we need a known cost-to-go function:

 $$ J(x) = \sqrt{3} q^2 + 2q\dot{q} + \sqrt{3}\dot{q}^2 $$

-We will now prove this by plugging this cost-to-go function into HJB and seeing that we get $u^*$ back.
+We will now prove our $u^*$ by plugging this cost-to-go function into HJB and seeing that we get $u^*$ back.

 <center><img src="Media/HJB_double_integrator.png" style="width:90%"/></center><br />